RubenDillon/cybele/Thinfinity-Workspace/workspace7/multi-node.md

 4. Apply the configuration in the Configuration Manager

-6. Open the browser and select the "WinWord" icon.
+6. Open the browser, connect to htt://http://198.71.59.129:9443 and select the "WinWord" icon.
 A new tab will be open with Microsoft Word.

 Another way to configure a Remote application running in the RDS host =

-1. Open User interface and select the "+ New Profile" button
+1. Open the browser, connect to htt://http://198.71.59.129:9443 and select the "+ New Profile" button

 2. On the Wizard select Application and then select Remote Application